oracle/graal/docs/reference-manual/native-image/guides/include-reachability-metadata-gradle.md

 - **Direct**: For advanced users only.
 This mode allows directly controlling the command line passed to the agent.

 You can configure the agent by either passing the options on the command line, or in the _build.gradle_ file.
-See below how to collect metadata with the tracing agent, and build a native executable applying the provided configuration.
+See below how to collect metadata with the Tracing Agent, and build a native executable applying the provided configuration.

 1. Open the _build.gradle_ file and see the agent mode specified in the `graalvmNative` plugin configuration:
     ```